sharpround/flight_risk/notes.md

 How do we add weather into that?
 Can we use this data to identify "low-performing" planes?

 Reasons for delay start in 2003-06.

 Reasons for gate return starts in 2008-10

+## results
+* logistic regression trains up something that is better than random (ROC AUC = 0.65 or so)
+* if we cross-validate with time-contiguous samples, then the ROC AUC does not change significantly
+* scikit-learn default random forest *massively* overtrains

-todo:
+## todo:
-stuff the data into a database
+* TODO: stuff the data into a database
+* TODO: test the

 ## Features, X:
 Many of the features here are redundant.
 They should be condensed before modeling.

 #### Time Period
 Year  Year
 Quarter Quarter (1-4) Analysis
 Month Month Analysis
 DayofMonth  Day of Month
 DayOfWeek Day of Week Analysis
 **FlightDate**  Flight Date (yyyymmdd)

 #### Airline
 **UniqueCarrier** Unique Carrier Code.
 When the same code has been used by multiple carriers, a numeric suffix is used for earlier users, for example, PA, PA(1), PA(2).
 Use this field for analysis across a range of years.
 Analysis
 AirlineID An identification number assigned by US DOT to identify a unique airline (carrier).
 A unique airline (carrier) is defined as one holding and reporting under the same DOT certificate regardless of its Code, Name, or holding company/corporation.
 Analysis
 Carrier Code assigned by IATA and commonly used to identify a carrier.
 As the same code may have been assigned to different carriers over time, the code is not always unique.
 For analysis, use the Unique Carrier Code.
 *TailNum* Tail Number
 FlightNum Flight Number

 #### Origin
 **OriginAirportID** Origin Airport, Airport ID.
 An identification number assigned by US DOT to identify a unique airport.
 Use this field for airport analysis across a range of years because an airport can change its airport code and airport codes can be reused.
 Analysis
 **OriginAirportSeqID**  Origin Airport, Airport Sequence ID.
 An identification number assigned by US DOT to identify a unique airport at a given point of time.
 Airport attributes, such as airport name or coordinates, may change over time.
 **OriginCityMarketID**  Origin Airport, City Market ID.
 City Market ID is an identification number assigned by US DOT to identify a city market.
 Use this field to consolidate airports serving the same city market.
 Analysis
 Origin  Origin Airport  Analysis
-OriginCityName  Origin Airport, City Name
-**OriginState** Origin Airport, State Code  Analysis OriginStateFips Origin Airport, State Fips  Analysis OriginStateName Origin Airport, State Name
+OriginCityName  Origin Airport, City Name **OriginState** Origin Airport, State Code  Analysis OriginStateFips Origin Airport, State Fips  Analysis OriginStateName Origin Airport, State Name
 OriginWac Origin Airport, World Area Code Analysis

 #### Destination
 **DestAirportID** Destination Airport, Airport ID.
 An identification number assigned by US DOT to identify a unique airport.
 Use this field for airport analysis across a range of years because an airport can change its airport code and airport codes can be reused.
 Analysis
 **DestAirportSeqID**  Destination Airport, Airport Sequence ID.
 An identification number assigned by US DOT to identify a unique airport at a given point of time.
 Airport attributes, such as airport name or coordinates, may change over time.
 **DestCityMarketID**  Destination Airport, City Market ID.
 City Market ID is an identification number assigned by US DOT to identify a city market.
 Use this field to consolidate airports serving the same city market.
 Analysis
 Dest  Destination Airport Analysis
-DestCityName  Destination Airport, City Name
-**DestState** Destination Airport, State Code Analysis DestStateFips Destination Airport, State Fips Analysis DestStateName Destination Airport, State Name
+DestCityName  Destination Airport, City Name **DestState** Destination Airport, State Code Analysis DestStateFips Destination Airport, State Fips Analysis DestStateName Destination Airport, State Name
 DestWac Destination Airport, World Area Code  Analysis

 #### Departure Performance
-**CRSDepTime**  CRS Departure Time (local time: hhmm)
-**DepTimeBlk**  CRS Departure Time Block, Hourly Intervals  Analysis
+**CRSDepTime**  CRS Departure Time (local time: hhmm) **DepTimeBlk**  CRS Departure Time Block, Hourly Intervals  Analysis

 #### Arrival Performance
-**CRSArrTime**  CRS Arrival Time (local time: hhmm)
-**ArrTimeBlk**  CRS Arrival Time Block, Hourly Intervals  Analysis
+**CRSArrTime**  CRS Arrival Time (local time: hhmm) **ArrTimeBlk**  CRS Arrival Time Block, Hourly Intervals  Analysis

 #### Flight Summaries